 - Fun notebook style, printable worksheet

-- Use this FREE Printable Titanic Timeline to have your student create their own timeline of events based on what they have learned.
+- Use this FREE Printable Timeline to have your student create their own timeline of events based on what they have learned.
 (Simply right click on the image and “save as”)

 - The ship was carrying approximately 2200 passengers.
 False